Submitted by PHGS Brenda Painter Foley

-In the spring of 1930 Rev. James J. Kirby was changed from assistant in Jamestown, to assistant at St. Patrick's.
-During that year plans were drawn for a new school building facing Allegany St. This addition was deemed necessary because the enrollment in our school had greatly increased.
+In the spring of 1930 Rev. James J. Kirby was moved from assistant in Jamestown, to assistant at St. Patrick's.
+During that year plans were drawn for a new school building facing Allegany St. This addition was deemed necessary because the enrollment in the school had greatly increased.

 The parish tenant house was moved across the street to the rear of the church and construction of the new building was begun.
-It was of brick, one story in height, and contained two classrooms and a large hall which could, when needed, be converted into two classrooms.
+It was of brick, one story in height.
+It ontained two classrooms and a large hall which could, when needed, be converted into two classrooms.
 The building was opened for use in January 1931.